5 Best Wading Staff – Which To Choose & Why You Need One

 Orvis Sure Step – My Best Overall Pick!

 Orvis has more than earned a positive reputation in the world of fly fishing.
 It turns out that their accessories are as quality as their rods!
-The Sure Step is a well-thought-out design and that’s important for an accessory as vital as this.
+The Sure Step is a well-thought-out design, and that’s important for an accessory as vital as this.
 Orvis made sure the aluminum was lightweight and easy to assemble.
-Can’t go wrong with this option!
+You can’t go wrong with this option!

-This staff has many good positives including the excellent high-quality grip and it doesn’t feel as if it will slip, it can be assembled with one hand and it has two length options: 51 inches and 59 inches.
-The Sure Step from Orvis also comes with a sheath and elastic belt to attach to your belt loop.
+This staff has many good positives, including the excellent high-quality grip, which doesn’t feel as if it will slip.
+It can be assembled with one hand and has two length options available at 51 and 59 inches.
+The Sure Step also has a sheath and elastic belt to attach to your belt loop, which is included in the price.

-The staff is in the mid-range pricing bracket, but with a great design with built-in quality, it’s an excellent choice and my overall wading staff pick!
+The staff is in the mid-range pricing bracket, but with a great design and built-in quality, it’s an excellent choice, and my overall wading staff picks!

 Simms Wading Staff – My Most Versatile Pick!

 The Simms Wading staff is made of aluminum and can fold into four pieces.
-It only weighs 14 ounces and has a TPR contoured handle that makes it easy to grip as you’re moving throughout the water.
+It only weighs 14 ounces and has a TPR contoured handle that makes it easy to grip as you move through the water.

 Aventik Foldable Wading Staff – My Best Value For Money Pick!